 This is actually unprecedented in history where we have the technology now where everyone's holding a smartphone and can participate pretty much in real time to large-scale events as they unfold.

-So if we have these moments of very high mental coherence in the sense that all of the attentions are pointing in the same direction, If mind and matter are actually related to each other, which is the underlying hypothesis here, then when the minds become very coherent, something has to happen to matter because of our hypothesized relationship.
+So if we have these moments of very high mental coherence in the sense that all of the attentions are pointing in the same direction, if mind and matter are actually related to each other, which is the underlying hypothesis here, then when the minds become very coherent, something has to happen to matter because of our hypothesized relationship.

 Namely, if mind and matter are more or less two sides of the same coin, then if one side of that coin becomes very coherent, then the other side has to correspond.

-So we use random number generators because it's very easy to detect moments of order spontaneously arising, not just in one or two random generators, but all of them around the world.
+And so we use random number generators because it's very easy to detect moments of order spontaneously arising, not just in one or two random generators, but all of them around the world.

-So, again, you can't know for sure that it's actually consciousness that you're measuring, but it does seem likely to me.
+So again, you can't know for sure that it's actually consciousness that you're measuring, but it does seem likely to me.

 I'll say that.